Stonmai/recommendation-service/README.md

 ---

-## 14.3 Design Decisions
+## Design Decisions

 ### Caching Strategy and TTL Rationale

 The cache uses structured keys in the format `rec:user:{user_id}:limit:{limit}`, which means different limit values produce separate cache entries.
 This avoids the complexity of slicing a larger cached result while keeping cache logic simple.

 The 10-minute TTL balances two competing concerns: freshness and performance.
 Recommendations don't need to update in real-time since users rarely watch multiple items within 10 minutes.
 Meanwhile, the TTL prevents stale data from persisting too long.
-When a user adds new watch history via `POST /users/{id}/watch-history`, the cache is explicitly invalidated using a pattern scan (`rec:user:{id}:limit:*`), ensuring immediate freshness when it matters.
+The cache layer includes a `ClearUserCache` method that invalidates all cached recommendations for a user using a pattern scan (`rec:user:{id}:limit:*`).
+The service layer calls this method when watch history is updated via `AddWatchHistory`, which is ready to be exposed as an API endpoint.

 Cache errors are logged but never propagated to the client.
 If Redis goes down, the service continues to function by hitting PostgreSQL directly, with degraded performance but no downtime.